dopedao/RYO/README.md

 Non-coding tasks:

+- Use [this google sheet](https://docs.google.com/spreadsheets/d/1-qIYqnk0MJ6y9x7LcxW-OezpXjPwy7GFL3VbZdQnlmc/edit#gid=0) to CTRL-F the counts for the items in
+`mappings/thingxyz_score.csv` (final column in each document) to help inform score creation.
+Could also script it, but probably takes just as long.
+    - The counts are 'total in sheet', and are a rough guide, so don't worry about a single DOPE having 2x "murdertown" items - just count it as 2 for simplicity.
+    - Need to account for name clashes during searching:
+        - Drug 'soma', place 'SOMA'.
+        - Shoe 'Air Jordan 1 Chicagos', place 'Chicago'.
 - Assign scores to all the DOPE wearables/itmes in `mappings/thingxyz_score.csv`.
 E.g., is a `Baseball Bat` or a handgun more powerful, or what is more costly per 'unit' `Krokodil` or `Oxycontin`.
 Might also be interesting to look at documenting/using the rarity of each of these items to help inform the score.
 - Create names for all the districts in `mappings/location_travel.csv`.
+The names can be creative rather than strictly factual.
 Four districts per region.
-The first four regions are new, the remaining are pulled from the fields in the DOPE contract.
+    - We started to make new regions (Miami, Medellin, New York & Los Angeles), but no DOPE NFTs directly link to these.
+Need to decide if we want to stick to the NFT fields or keep these (+/- add more).
+Leaning toward sticking to NFT.
-The names can be creative rather than strictly factual.
-Check for clashes/overlap in the first four vs the remaining and tweak the first if need be.
+    If keeping them, need to check for clashes/overlap in the first four vs the remaining and tweak the first if need be.
 - Assign a cost-to-travel for regions in `mappings/location_travel.csv`.
 Traveling to different districts within a region is free.
     - Cost is relative (can be scaled depending on how much money people have in the game).